P-Channel MOSFET (PMOS)

 Construction of PMOS Transistor

-The cross-section of a PMOS transistor typically consists of several key components, including the substrate, source, drain, gate, and channel regions.
-Here’s a simplified description of the cross-section:
+The cross-section of a PMOS transistor typically consists of substrate, source, drain, gate, and channel regions.
+Each component is described below:

 Substrate

 The substrate is typically p-type semiconductor material (e.g., silicon).
 The connection to this P-substrate is done using p+ doping called PSUB.
 An N-well is formed where the actual PMOS device resides.
 It provides the foundation for the PMOS structure.
-The connection to the substrate is made using n+ doping called bulk (B).
+The substrate is connected to the lowest voltage potential in the circuit.

 Source and Drain Regions